Mirror of Orbifold Singularities in the Hitchin Fibration: the case $(\text{SL}_n,\text{PGL}_n)$: Preliminaries

 Let $\pi:X\rightarrow C$ be as in \S \ref{Sub-Prym}.
 Suppose that $\bs\alpha$ is defined by some degree 1 line bundle $L$.
 Let $L_C:=\Nm_{\pi}(L)\in J^1_C$, and let $\bs\alpha_C:C\rightarrow J_C$ be the Abel-Jacobi map defined by $L_C$.
 Then we have a commutative diagram

 Taking the compactified Jacobians, we obtain the following commutative diagram:

 where the horizontal arrows are the isomorphisms induced by the Abel-Jacobi maps, and the vertical arrows are the pullback morphisms.
 Let $\mathcal{P}_{C,0}$ be the universal sheaf on $\Pic^0_{J_C}\times J_C$ and require that its restriction to $\Pic^0_{J_C}\times \{0\}$ is the trivial line bundle.
-By the definition of $\Nm^{\vee}_{\pi}$, we have
+We have the following isomorphism of coherent sheaves on $\Pic^0_{J_C}\times\bar{J}$: